ecnepsnai/Lucy/README.md

 Lucy is now in Beta!
 Currently there is no support for Microsoft SQL Server or SQLite.

+- Added automatic setup script.
+- Updated admin back-end to make way for assignments.

+## Alpha Release

+Lucy is now in Alpha!
+Currently there is no support for Microsoft SQL Server or SQLite.

 - Added full theming support
 - Added administrator control panel for the site
 - Added mailing functionality with full theming support